BartMassey/one-way/README.md

 ### The Gameplay

 Attack a monster only by running into it.
 If you defeat a monster, you will move into its square.
-The monsters only like to be in one spot: they won't chase you or run away.
-Monsters appear randomly as the game progresses.
+Monsters appear and move randomly as the game progresses.

 If you are standing next to a monster when you rest or someone else moves, you will take damage.
 There is no damage